Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 If your ancestor filed for naturalization before 1906 in a county court, you still might find records among FamilySearch’s digitized court records.
 Many of these collections aren’t indexed, so you can’t search by name.
-Instead, go to the Historical Records Collections page and use the filters on the left to choose United States of America, then the state.
-Look for court records from your ancestor’s county in the collection list in the middle of the page.
-Click a title for links to browse those records.
+Instead, go to the Historical Records Collections page and use the filters to choose United States of America, then the state.
+Look for court records from your ancestor’s county in the collection list, sorted by record type.
 Ideally, there’ll be a naturalization index book you can search to find the volume and page number with the record you need.

-Some county courts, libraries and genealogical societies have put naturalization records or indexes online, such as Cook County, Ill., (home to Chicago) and Hamilton County, Ohio.
+Some county courts, libraries and genealogical societies have put naturalization records or indexes online, such as Cook County, Ill., (home to Chicago) and Hamilton County, Ohio (home to Cincinnati).
 Try a web search for your ancestral county, state and the words naturalization records genealogy.
 If you have success in an index, be sure to look for copies of the records.